PseudoDevs/IamGhost/bmd4.md

-Last updated: 2024-04-07 04:31:42
+Last updated: 2024-04-07 04:32:15
-Random Quote: Friendships are the foundation that we stand on. - Nina Locke
+Random Quote: Rebecca: "So, I spoke to the owner of The Sun."
+Ted: "You spoke to God?!"
+Rebecca: "No, the newspaper." - Rebecca Welton